AndyZ-maragidyne/Cytus-Heardle-Bot/README.md

  features:
    - turn based battling system with support for ailments and on death abilites.
 Characters have a speed stat that determines how frequently they can attack
    - a shop and dungeon that automatically refresh every week
-   - in depth upgrade system where players choose specific stats to upgrade (damage, health, ability) for the characters and cards branching paths for card upgrades
+   - in depth upgrade system where players choose specific stats to upgrade for the characters (damage, health, ability) and branching paths for card upgrades
-      - A card that inflicts weakness on and enemy could inflict 50% for 1 turn, 25% for 5 turns, or 5% for 10 turns depending on which stats you upgraded
+      - A card that inflicts weakness on and enemy could inflict 50% for 1 turn, 25% for 5 turns, or 5% for 10 turns depending on which stats were upgraded
    - support for saving player, dungeon and shop data to JSON format